umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 # What is the difference between Umbraco Heartcore and the Umbraco CMS

-In this, article we are going to have a look at the differences between Umbraco Heartcore and Umbraco CMS is.
+In this, article we are going to have a look at the differences between Umbraco Heartcore and Umbraco CMS.

 Since Umbraco Heartcore is a software as a service(SaaS) there is a couple of differences between it and the Umbraco CMS.

 ## Differences between Heartcore and Umbraco CMS

 Two things that are missing in Umbraco Heartcore that are available in the CMS are the package section as well as the template section.

+There are also some special property aliases that is not available in Umbraco Heartcore.

 ### Package Section